MahiruShN/MahiruShN/README.md

 - 👋 Hi, I’m @MahiruShN
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning .NET
+- 🌱 Future McDonald's worker
-- 💞️ I’m looking to hack into CIA/FBI database
+- 💞️ I’m looking to hack into big mac and fried
-- 📫 How to reach me minkuan1704@gmail.com
+- 📫 How to reach me minkuan1704@gmail.com(don't)